AlexVOiceover/raspi_weather_station/power_wiring_diagram.md

 - Protects both USB and battery from damage

 ## Important Notes

+⚠️ **Current Limitation Warning:**
+- The BAT42 diode supports only ~200 mA max current
+- This setup is suitable for powering the Raspberry Pi Pico 2 W and low-power peripherals only
+- Total system current must stay under ~180 mA
+- Avoid powering high-draw devices like large displays or motors without upgrading the diode
+- Monitor diode temperature on first use to ensure safe operation

 ⚠️ **Safety Warnings:**
 - Always connect GND first, power last